CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 the original envelope address when a delivery fails (technically, it is also possible to send such notifications on successful delivery and when a message gets delayed, but in practice it is mostly used for failure notifcations).
-If you explicitly configure a message to trigger such status notifications on failure, MailerQ sends a status notification when the message could not be delivered.

-A [delivery status notification](sending-bounces) (DSN) is just a regular email message that is sent back to the original envelope over the SMTP protocol.
 By default MailerQ does not send such notifications because MailerQ uses result queues and JSON to report back the delivery results.
-However, if you want MailerQ to send out DSN messages too, you can set up a message queue for these DSN messages.
-The "rabbitmq-dsn" setting can be used for this.
-If you set it to an empty value, MailerQ does not send out bounces, but if you set it to a queue name, MailerQ publishes DSN messages to this queue.
-If you assign the same name as the "rabbit-outbox" queue, the DSN messages are published to the outbox, where they are immediately picked up to be delivered.
+However, if you add a "dsn" property to the JSON of an outgoing message, you can instruct MailerQ to send delivery status notifications too.

-If you use a different queue than the outbox queue, you must add your own scripts that processes the messages in this queue.
+Technically, a delivery status notification is a regular email, and MailerQ simply posts a message to the outbox queue when such an email has to be delivered.
+If you want to use a different queue than the outbox queue, you can use the "rabbitmq-dsn" property.

 ```
 rabbitmq-dsn: alternative_dsn_queue
 ```

-The "rabbitmq-dsn" setting is normally used to preprocess delivery reports before they are sent.
+The "rabbitmq-dsn" setting is normally used if you want to preprocess delivery reports before they are sent.
 By setting the "rabbitmq-dsn" value to a custom queue, a custom script can pick up the notifications, preprocess them and put them in the "outbox" queue.